abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 kubectl get pods -n abcdesktop
 ```

-You should read on the standard output
+The following output should appear on the standard output:

 ``` shell
 NAME                            READY   STATUS    RESTARTS   AGE